vovaekb/flask_website_scraper/README.md

 # flask_website_scraper
-Simple Flask App for web scraping using RQ and Redis message broker.
+Flask REST API for web scraping using RQ and Redis message broker.

 ## Setup and running
 We need to install Redis server.
 Then install all necessary python packages using requirements.txt